 Our sensory team consists of:

-Camilla is the daily manager of DMRI’s sensory laboratory, which is accredited in accordance with ISO 17025.
-She has many years’ experience in working with sensory analysis, providing consultancy and advice and organising courses for companies on the application of sensory evaluation.
+Marlene is the daily manager of DMRI’s sensory laboratory, which is accredited in accordance with ISO 17025.
+She has a thorough background in sensory analysis and data analysis and many years' experience in workin gwith sensory analysis.
+She can provide consultancy and preform sensory evaluation, as well as advice and organizing courses for companies on the application of sensory evaluation.

 Lone K. Johansen